jwheelo1/ECEN4763Assignment7/sort/mergesort/README.md

 ## Corner Cases

+- Sorting arrays with duplicate values
+- Sorting arrays with letters, strings, integers, natural numbers, floats
 - Sorting an array consisting of same values in different indices.
-- If different types are in an array (i.e. 1 and 'A') then you must return False
+- If different types are in the same array (i.e. 1 and 'A') then you must return False

 ## Library